carlosp420/nymphalidae_diversification/MS_revised.md

 Angiosperms [@bell2010], the family Solanaceae split from its sister group about 59 (49--68) MYA and diversification started (crown group age) around 37 (29--47)
-MYA. @wahlberg2009 give the ages for origin and diversification for Ithomiini at 45 (39--53) and 37 (32--43) MYA, respectively.
+MYA.
+Wahlberg et al. (2009) [@wahlberg2009] give the ages for origin and diversification for Ithomiini at 45 (39--53) and 37 (32--43) MYA, respectively.
 Thus, current evidence shows that
 Solanaceae and Ithomiini might have diversified around the same time, during